 7.1 Overview and Assumptions

-(1) Market Processes provides the processes and guidelines for Market Participants operating in the Texas retail market to resolve issues allowing the market to function in a timely and efficient manner.
+(1) Market Processes provides guidelines for Market Participants operating in the Texas retail market to resolve issues allowing the market to function in a timely and efficient manner.

-(2) In the ERCOT Region, there are Transmission and/or Distribution Service Providers (TDSPs) which are categorized as Municipally Owned Utilities (MOUs) and/or Electric Cooperatives (ECs).
-General information for the TDSPs can be found in Table 1, TDSP General Information.

-(3) Differences between the MOU and/or EC TDSP market and the Investor Owned Utility (IOU) TDSP market are identified in their respective tariffs.
+(2)

-(4) For current tariff information, refer to P.U.C.
+(3) (4) Current tariff information can be found in P.U.C.
 Subst.
 R. 25, Appendix V, Tariff for Competitive Retailer Access, and subsection (d), Figure: 16 of P.U.C.
 Subst.
 R. 25.214, Terms and Conditions of Retail Delivery Service Provided by Investor Owned Transmission and Distribution Utilities, on the Public Utility Commission of Texas (PUCT) website or the TDSP website.
+General contact information for the TDSPs can be found in Table 1, TDSP Contact Information

 (5) For an overview on the use of the Texas Standard Electronic Transactions (TX SETs), refer to Protocol Section 19, Texas Standard Electronic Transaction.